-If you are a first-time visitor to the Wichita Falls Symphony Orchestra and Memorial Auditorium, you may be unsure of what to expect – and what’s expected of you.
+If you are a first-time visitor to the Wichita Falls Symphony Orchestra’s concert venues, you may be unsure of what to expect – and what’s expected of you.
 Here are some tips to help you enjoy an entertaining evening.

 It’s your experience, dress how you feel comfortable!
 There is no dress code.
 We believe you should feel comfortable.
 You will see many guests in casual business attire, while others prefer to dress up for a special night out.
 At our concerts you’ll see everything from jeans to cocktail dresses.